 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-In addition to a review of the admission materials required by The Graduate School, the department considers the compatibility of the student’s interest areas with those of the faculty and with curriculum emphasis, as well as the student’s availability for full-time graduate study.
+Based on the review of submitted materials, select applicants are invited to visit campus for an interview day, after which final admissions decisions are made.
+The HDFS Graduate Committee considers the compatibility of the student’s interest areas with those of the faculty and with curriculum emphasis, as well as the student’s availability for full-time graduate study.

 Degree Program Requirements

 Area of specialization courses are selected jointly by the student and the faculty advisory committee.
-All 6 credits must be fulfilled through content courses, and at least 3 of the 6 credits must be taken within the Department of Human Development and Family Studies.
-Please note that research methods and statistics cannot count as area of specialization courses for the MS degree.
+All 6 credits must be fulfilled through content courses taken within the Department of Human Development and Family Studies.
+Research methods and statistics courses cannot count as area of specialization courses for the M.S. degree.